nunomrm/OMesh2KRAKEN/README.md

 OMesh2KRAKEN is distributed under the GNU Public License.

-v.0.0 July 2022 * OMesh2Kraken is under development at the University of Aveiro by Nuno Monteiro and Tiago Oliveira.
+v.0.0 August 2022 * OMesh2Kraken is under development by Nuno Monteiro (nunom@ua.pt)
+and Tiago Oliveira (toliveira@ua.pt) at the University of Aveiro.

 #######################################################################################
 #######################################################################################